Swaziland: Landlocked with the Mozambique border on the east and surrounded by South Africa.

-Day Five took about eight hours, An ascent six kilometres up.
+Day Five took about eight hours, An ascent six kilometers up.
 We were on a mission to reach the summit!
 We were woken up close to midnight to begin the attempt to reach the summit.
 Rock and the steep path ahead at the highest altitude ever.
-We reached the snow covered point until the summit.
+We reached the snow-covered point until the summit.
 A lifetime accomplishment!

 Descend back down is about 27 km for six hours.We stopped at Horombo Hut at 3720m and finally Marangu Gate (1980m)

 The dormant volcano Kilimanjaro comprises of the volcanic cones, Mawenzi, Kibo, this is where the Uhuru summit is .

 Kibo is dormant but it is not extinct.
 The last eruption happened 360000 years back.
 Volcanic activity occurred two hundred years ago and the ash pit is visible from the Uhuru Peak.

 The summit of Mount Kilimanjaro is called Uhuru Peak and stands at 5,895m.
 Mount Everest, 8,848 meters which are just over 2,950 meters higher than Kilimanjaro.

 Depending on which route is taken, it is a walking mountain, so no need to worry if about grappling skills.
 If you happen to not be an avid hiker, it is best to get some practice trails beforehand.

 More preparation will help.
 Prepare hiking between four and twelve hours each day for approximately six or seven days.
 You need to be comfortable with endurance bearing in mind the distance as well.